Models of G-spectra as presheaves of spectra: The bicategory and -category

 Therefore $G$-spectra can be thought of as constructed from the very elementary category $G\sE$ enriched in permutative categories, ordinary nonequivariant spectra, and the black box of infinite loop space theory.

-The following reassuring result falls out of the proof.
-Let $\sO\!rb$ denote the orbit category of $G$.
-For a $G$-spectrum $X$, passage to $H$-fixed point spectra for $H\subset G$ defines a functor $X^{\bullet}\colon \sO\!rb^{op}\rtarr \sS$.
-Analogously, a presheaf $Y\in \mathbf{Pre}(G\sB,\sS)$ restricts to a functor $\sO\!rb^{op}\rtarr \sS$.
+We have chosen to take all finite $G$-sets $A$ as the objects of $G\sA$.
+As we discuss in \autoref{MAINOne}, \autoref{MAINNew1} holds just as well if we allow $A$ to instead range only over the orbits $G/H$ for subgroups $H\subset G$ (or even over one $H$ in each conjugacy class).
+As discussed in \autoref{bigboy}, this can be viewed as a consequence of the fact that the spectral enrichment forces additivity.
+Intuitively, a $G$-spectrum is then described by its fixed point spectra $X^H$, together with enriched restriction and transfer data.
+A bit more precisely, let $\sO_G$ denote the category of orbits $G/H$ and $G$-maps between them.
+For a $G$-spectrum $X$, passage to fixed point spectra specifies a contravariant functor ${X^{(-)}\colon} \sO_G \rtarr \sS$.
+The following reassuring result falls out of the proof of \autoref{MAINNew1}.
+We shall be more precise about this in \autoref{reassure2}.

-\begin{cor}\mylabel{reassure} The zigzag of equivalences induces a natural zigzag of equivalences between the fixed point orbit functor on $G$-spectra and the restriction to orbits of presheaves; thus, if $X$ corresponds to $Y$, then $X^H$ is equivalent to $Y(G/H)$. \end{cor}
+\begin{cor} The zigzag of equivalences induces a natural zigzag of equivalences between the fixed point orbit functor, $X\mapsto \{G/H\mapsto X^{H}\}$, on $G$-spectra and the functor given by restricting presheaves $G\sA \rtarr \sS$ to {the (unenriched) orbit category}. \end{cor}

-\begin{rem} There is an important missing ingredient needed for a fully satisfactory theory: we have not described the behavior of smash products under the equivalences of \myref{MAINNew1}.
-This problem deserves study both in our work and in related work of others.
-The obvious guess is that $\mathbf{Pre}(G\sB,\sS)$ is symmetric monoidal and the zigzag connecting it to $G\sS$ is a zigzag of symmetric monoidal Quillen equivalences.
-We see how the problem can be attacked, but we also have reason to believe that the obvious guess may be wrong.
-We intend to return to this question elsewhere. \end{rem}

-\begin{rem} Much of what we do applies to $G$-spectra indexed on an incomplete universe, provided that we restrict attention to those finite $G$-sets $A$ that embed in that universe, so that Atiyah duality applies to the orbit $G$-spectra $\SI^{\infty}_G(A_+)$.
-By \cite{Lewis2}, duality fails for orbits that do not embed in the universe.
-Unfortunately, however, the cited restriction leads to the wrong weak equivalences, since we are then only entitled to see the homotopy groups of $H$-fixed point spectra for those $H$ that embed in the given universe. \end{rem}
+Thus, if $X$ is a fibrant $G$-spectrum that corresponds to the presheaf $Y$, then $X^H$ is equivalent to $Y(G/H)$.

+\begin{rem} For any $n$, the homotopy groups $\pi_n(X^H)$ define a Mackey functor, and so do the homotopy groups $\pi_n(Y(G/H))$.
+The corollary implies an isomorphism between these Mackey functors. \end{rem}

+We view \autoref{MAINNew1} as a $G$-spectrum analog of the standard equivalence between $G$-spaces and space-valued presheaves on $\sO_G$ (e.g. \cite[Chapter VI]{EHCT}).
+As there, we do not in any sense view the theorem as giving a {\em replacement} for the category of $G$-spectra.
+We regard $G$-spectra as natural objects of intrinsic interest, and their presheaf descriptions as an illuminating perspective.
+We give some comparisons of functors to illustrate this in the brief \autoref{sec:Comparisons}.